theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/report/parametrization.md

 You can use SSIS variables for selections.<br>
 Available SSIS variables are listed in the selection settings when parameter input is active (1), see [Edit Selections](./variants-and-selections#edit-selections).<br>
 ![Selection-via-Variables](/img/content/xis/report_selection_via_variables.png){:class="img-responsive"}

+To use SSIS variables for parameterizing *Custom Properties*, place an @-symbol before the variable name.
+Example: the variable *vDate* is assignes to a *Custom Property* as *@vDate*.

 {: .box-note }
 **Note**: The Xtract Report component does not support variables of the data types *DateTime* and *DBNull*.